danielhrisca/asammdf/documentation/intro.rst

 * extract channel data, master channel and extra channel information as *Signal* objects for unified operations with v3 and v4 files
 * time domain operation using the *Signal* class

-    * Pandas data frames are good if all the channels have the same time based
+    * Pandas data frames are good if all the channels have the same time base
     * a measurement will usually have channels from different sources at different rates
     * the *Signal* class facilitates operations with such channels